mranallo/.emacs.d/README.md

 ## Requirements

-- Emacs 29 or newer (30 recommended for improved native compilation support).
+- Emacs 30 for all features (some may work with Emacs 29).
 - Optional Homebrew packages on macOS for native compilation:
   - `gcc`, `libgccjit`
-- `git`, `ripgrep` for Consult/Deadgrep, and project searching.
+- `git`, `ripgrep` for searching and project management.

 ## Configuration

 - All custom settings are in `init.el`.
 Separate `custom.el` holds UI customization.
-- `early-init.el` tweaks GC and disables auto package loading.
+- `early-init.el` optimizes startup and configures native compilation.
 - To override or add settings:
   1. Edit `init.el` and add your `use-package` declarations.
   2. Restart Emacs or evaluate your buffer.